-If you have any questions please contact us on 0300 500 0597.
+If you have any questions, and you are a fixed portfolio firm, please contact your Supervisor in the first instance.
+If you are not, please contact us on 0300 500 0597.
 This is the primary point of contact for your firm's day-to-day interactions with the FCA, and further details of how we can be reached are on our website.